spiral/docs/basics/prototype.md

 }
 ```

-> You can combine such approach with automatic class discovery to achieve better integration of domain layer architecture into your development process.
+> You can combine such an approach with automatic class discovery to achieve better integration of domain layer architecture into your development process.

 ## Annotation Based
 Alternatively, you can use annotations to register prototype classes and services.
 Use annotation `Spiral\Prototype\Annotation\Prototyped` in the class you want to inject: